-The world is shrinking and those who understand and embrace its diversity of cultures can have unlimited opportunities to work in the U.S. or abroad.
-The International Studies major promotes global understanding and lifelong learning through an international, intercultural, and interdisciplinary curriculum.
+The International Studies major promotes global understanding and lifelong learning through an international, intercultural, and interdisciplinary curriculum that broaden opportunities for graduates to pursue careers in the U.S. or abroad.
 It fosters understanding of world societies and global issues from many different disciplinary perspectives.
 Students in the major learn to understand and communicate with diverse communities at home and abroad, a foundation of work and life in the twenty-first century.

 Why Choose International Studies?

 International Studies will help you to expand your knowledge of, and critical thinking about, global issues and international context.
 These websites provide insight into where this major can take you:

 - Center for International Education and Exchange (CIEE)

 - International Studies Association